Florek81/ParkingGarage/README.md

 # ParkingGarage
-A short coding example for a internship
+A short coding example for an internship